 Tie spacing is not amenable to walking, is this intentional to keep people off the tracks?

 The spacing between ties is optimal from an engineering and maintenance standpoint.
-The fact that it makes walking uncomfortable is just a bonus as walking on railroad tracks is both illegal and dangerous.
-Please look at this information from Operation Life Saver and remember that injury and death due to trespassing on railroad tracks preventable.
+The fact that it makes walking uncomfortable is just a bonus, as walking on railroad tracks is both illegal and dangerous.
+Please look at this information from Operation Life Saver and remember that injury and death due to trespassing on railroad tracks are preventable.

 Sustainability